|Admin-user Licence||A User Licence to use the Web Editor and thereby change settings and Customer Details in the Application.|

 15.4.
 Confidential information does not include information which:

-at the time of announcement was common knowledge or becomes common knowledge in some way other than due to wrongful act or default of the receiving party;
+A. at the time of announcement was common knowledge or becomes common knowledge in some way other than due to wrongful act or default of the receiving party;

 15.5.
-The disclosure of confidential information which pursuant to the law must be disclosed in conformity with a summons, demand, order or other judicial or government process, is not deemed an infringement of this paragraph, provided the receiving party immediately notifies the other party of
+The disclosure of confidential information which is pursuant to the law must be disclosed in conformity with a summons, demand, order or other judicial or government process, is not deemed an infringement of this paragraph, provided the receiving party immediately notifies the other party of

 15.6.
 After expiry or termination of the Service Period, for whatever reason, each of the parties will immediately return, on the written request of the other party, to the other party all copies of the confidential information of the other party or it will destroy such, depending on what the parties

 16.2.
 Appical will only use the personal data which it receives in the framework of the services from the Customer and the Users (the ‘personal data’) for the provision of the Services, subject to the following use restrictions:

-Appical will only make this personal data available to third parties if and insofar as this is strictly necessary for the provision of the Services or upon instruction of a competent government agency.
+1. Appical will only make this personal data available to third parties if and insofar as this is strictly necessary for the provision of the Services or upon instruction of a competent government agency.

-Appical will implement suitable technical and organisational measures to protect the personal data stored in the server software against abuse.
+2. Appical will implement suitable technical and organisational measures to protect the personal data stored in the server software against abuse.

-Appical uses and processes personal data as a ‘processor’ under the direction and responsibility of the Customer as ‘data controller’ in accordance with the European privacy directive 95/46/EC and the implementation thereof in Dutch privacy laws and all other existing and future
+3. Appical uses and processes personal data as a ‘processor’ under the direction and responsibility of the Customer as ‘data controller’ in accordance with the European privacy directive 95/46/EC (GDPR) and the implementation thereof in Dutch privacy laws and all other existing and future

 16.3.
 It is the exclusive responsibility of the Customer to obtain all rights and consents which are required from Users for the gathering and use of data relating to Users in the framework of the Services.